ChenguangTelecom/GRHED/README.md

 python run-hed-restore.py --train --config-file hed/configs/hed-restore.yaml

 ## 4. Testing
+You can contact me to ask for the pretrained models.

 Choose a models trained with a certain number of iterations by setting

 test_snapshot: